muncus/ai-in-production/README.md

 ### [Self Hosted Gemma2](TODO)

-- **Objective**: Deploy your own version of Google's Gemma model to an existing GKE cluster.
+- **Objective**: Deploy your own version of Google's Gemma2 model on a new GKE Standard cluster, with a GPU-enabled node pool.

 This exercise deploys our LLM and discusses some of the first choices you'll make in running AI workloads, like choosing accelerators and your model-serving